-//d.
+- //d.
 Certification from the manufacturer that representative switchgear has been seismically tested to International Building Code requirements.
-Certification shall be based upon simulated seismic forces on a shake table or by analytical methods, but not by experience data or other methods.//

-2. Manuals:

-- a.
-Submit, simultaneously with the shop drawings, companion copies of complete maintenance and operating manuals, including technical data sheets, wiring diagrams, and information for ordering replacement parts. - Schematic signal and control diagrams, with all terminals identified, matching terminal identification in the switchgear. - 2) Include information for testing, repair, trouble shooting, assembly, disassembly, and factory recommended/required periodic maintenance procedures and frequency. - 3) Provide a replacement and spare parts list.
+Certification shall be based upon simulated seismic forces on a shake table or by analytical methods, but not by experience data or other methods.// - //e.
+Obtain and submit written approval from the electric utility company, that the equipment and material interface with the customer meets with their requirements and approval.// - 2.
+Manuals: - a.
+Submit, simultaneously with the shop drawings, companion copies of complete maintenance and operating manuals, including technical data sheets, wiring diagrams, and information for ordering replacement parts. - 1) Three-line diagrams showing device terminal numbers. - Schematic signal and control diagrams, with all terminals identified, matching terminal identification in the switchgear. - Include information for testing, repair, troubleshooting, assembly, disassembly, and factory recommended/required periodic maintenance procedures and frequency. - Provide a replacement and spare parts list.
 Include a list of tools and instruments for testing and maintenance purposes. - b.
 If changes have been made to the maintenance and operating manuals originally submitted, submit updated maintenance and operating manuals two weeks prior to the final inspection. - 3.
-Certifications: Two weeks prior to final inspection, submit the following. - a.
+Test Reports: - a.
+Submit certified factory design and production test reports for approval. - b.
+Two weeks prior to the final inspection, submit certified field test reports and data sheets. - Certifications: Two weeks prior to final inspection, submit four copies of the following.

+- a.
 Certification by the manufacturer that switchgear conforms to the requirements of the drawings and specifications. - b.
 Certification by the Contractor that switchgear has been properly installed, adjusted, and tested.